Hubs-Foundation/hubs-docs/README.md

 1. Install tooling:

-We recommend using [Node.js v22 or later](https://docs.hubsfoundation.org/beginners-guide-to-CE.html#1-download-and-install-nodejs), but v20 should work for now.
+We strongly recommend using [Node.js v24 or later](https://docs.hubsfoundation.org/beginners-guide-to-CE.html#1-download-and-install-nodejs), but v20 or v22 should work for now.
+We strongly recommend using NPM v11.10.0 or later, but v10 should work for now.
+TypeScript tools should work with v5.

 1. Make sure all the dependencies for the website are installed: